dbilanoski/cheat-sheets/networks/pfsense.md

 ## Dynamic DNS Configuration

-For this, dynamic dns provider is needed.
+For this, dynamic DNS provider is needed.
 In this example, free service at [Duck DNS](https://www.duckdns.org/)is used.

 **Duck DNS Configuration**
 1. Register [here](https://www.duckdns.org/) for free